rajanisamir/particle_filter_project/README.md

 We solved the problem of robot localization using a particle filter approach.
 This involves initializing a particle cloud, moving particles according the movement of the robot (tracked via odometry), assigning probability weights to each of the particles according to the likelihood field model (based on LiDAR data), resampling the particle distribution based on these weights, and estimating the robot's pose by computing weighted averages of the particle distribution.
 As more odometry and LiDAR data is captured from the robot, particles cluster together, converging on the robot's true pose.
 It was also necessary account for noise in the robot's movement and sensor measurements.
 This is realized in the movement step, in which zero-centered Gaussian noise is added to the movement and rotation of particles, and in the measurement step, where we account for sensor noise by using a normal distribution to compute the probability of deviations from sensor measurements before multiplying probabilities into the weight.

 ### Main Steps
-*cCode Location and Function Description*
+*Code Location and Function Description*

 1. Initialization of Particle Cloud
 	> We initialize our particle cloud in the `initialize_particle_cloud` function.
 This function makes calls to two supporting functions, `normalize_particles` and `publish_particle_cloud`.